Lord-sarcastic/Pida/README.md

 # Pida
-An implementation of forms in Django.
+An implementation of a form